kenghweeng/fairest-of-them-all/preferential_fairness/README.md

 ||  1  || 0.84 (0.81) ||
 ```

 The "s" column denotes the protected (sensitive feature value 0) and non-protected group.
 The "frac_pos" column shows the fraction of points from each group selected into the positive class.
 The number in parentheses show the fraction in positive class had this group been classified using the classifier of the other group.
 In this case, we see that neither of the group is better off (getting more beneficial outcomes) by using the classifier of the other group.
-However, we do see examples in certain datasets where one group would prefer the classifier of the other group (details in Section 5 of our paper).
+However, we do see examples in certain datasets where one group would prefer the classifier of the other group (details in Section 5 of the paper).

 Notice that this classifier violates both treatment parity (disparate treatment)--it trains a separate classifier for each group as well as impact parity--its beneficial outcome rates are different for different groups.
 Treatment parity (or satisfying disparate treatment) and impact parity (or satisfying disparate impact) are two well-known fairness criteria considered in the literature.
-See Sections 1 and 2 of our paper (and the discussion therein) for more details.
+See Sections 1 and 2 of the paper (and the discussion therein) for more details.

 <img src="synthetic_data_demo/img/unconstrained.png" width="500px" style="float: right;">